CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/6-Setup-FSLogix.md

    >**Note:** This will enable access to your storage account on the public network so that you can see the user profiles stored in the file shares.

-4. Open the storage account we created earlier, then select **Fileshare** from the left side menu.
+4. Open the storage account we created earlier, then select **File shares** from the left side menu.

    ![ws name.](media/wvd7.png)